likhitha9961/Networking/README.md

 - ✅ How the Web Works (Step by Step)
 - ✅ DNS — How Websites are Found
+- ✅ IP Addresses, Ports, Protocols, Servers, Clients — All Explained Simply
 - ✅ HTTP vs HTTPS — What Makes a Website Secure
 - ✅ Request-Response Cycle
+- ✅ Servers vs Clients — Who is Talking to Whom?
 - ✅ Frontend vs Backend — Who Does What
-- ✅ Servers vs Clients — Who is Talking to Whom?
-- ✅ IP Addresses, Ports, Protocols, Servers, Clients — All Explained Simply
+- ✅ Networking-Basics-summary